apmckinlay/natureapp/herps/borchor.md

 keywords: [amphibian, frog]
 visibility: high
 ---
-Boreal Chorus Frog breed very early in the **spring**, even before the snow and ice melt, and you can hear them calling day and night.
+Boreal Chorus Frogs breed very early in the **spring**, even before the snow and ice melt, and you can hear them calling day and night.
 They prefer to lay their eggs in **small ponds** and **ditches** that will dry out as they contain less predators.
 During the **summer** they can be found in moist, grassy or wooded areas.

-Boreal Chorus Frog are **small** (1.5 in), smooth-skinned frogs.
+Boreal Chorus Frogs are **small** (1.5 in), smooth-skinned frogs.
 They are gray-green to brown with **3 dark stripes** down their **back**, a **dark stripe** through their **eye**, and a **white stripe** along their **upper lip**.

 The females lay their eggs in clusters, and they hatch quickly in 1-4 weeks.
 The tadpoles turn into frogs after about 2 months.

-Boreal Chorus Frog have a **wide range** from British Columbia to Quebec and extending up into the Yukon and Northwest Territories.
+Boreal Chorus Frogs have a **wide range** from British Columbia to Quebec and extending up into the Yukon and Northwest Territories.
 They are found in the central United States as far south as Arizona.

-**Could it be?** __Western Chorus Frog__ are almost identical, but their range is confined to southwestern Ontario, from Michigan to New York, and south to Tennessee.
-[Pacific Tree Frog](/herps/pactfrog/) are often referred to as Pacific Chorus Frog as there are similarities, but they are not found in the same areas.
+**Could it be?** __Western Chorus Frogs__ are almost identical, but their range is confined to southwestern Ontario, from Michigan to New York, and south to Tennessee.
+[Pacific Tree Frogs](/herps/pactfrog/) are often referred to as Pacific Chorus Frogs as there are similarities, but they are not found in the same areas.

-**Did you know?** Boreal Chorus Frog are hard to see but easy to hear.
+**Did you know?** Boreal Chorus Frogs are hard to see but easy to hear.
 The chorus of high-pitched trills has been compared to a fingernail running along the edge of a plastic comb.

 <!-- generated, do not edit -->
 **See Also:**